pshp/url-shortener/README.md

 ## Next steps

+- Return 200 OK if the record already exists
-- Create error handing service
+- Create error handling service
 - Improve URL validation e.g. blacklisted URLs
+- Caching with Redis for retrieving commonly used urls
 - Add unit and integration tests
 - Use Flyway for database migrations
 - Containerise with Docker Compose
 - Rate limiting e.g. to avoid DDOS
-- Cacheing with Redis for commonly used urls
+- Error and metrics logging, particularly around the DB